nla-group/classix/README.md

 ### How to tune the parameters `radius` and `minPts`?

 Generally, we recommend first running CLASSIX with a relatively large `radius` parameter, such as `radius=1`, and `minPts=0`.
 It also helps to use `verbose=1` to get more detailed feedback from the method.
 Typically, the larger the `radius` parameter, the faster the method performs and the smaller the number of computed clusters.
-If the number of clusters is too small, successively reduce the `radius` parameter until a ``good`` (depending on context) number of meaningful clusters is obtained.
-If there are unwanted noise clusters containing just a small number of data points, increase the `minPts` parameter to remove them.
+If the number of clusters is too small, successively reduce the `radius` parameter until a "good" (depending on context) number of meaningful clusters is obtained.
+If there are unwanted "noise" clusters containing just a small number of data points, increase the `minPts` parameter to remove them.
 If, for example, `minPts=14`, all clusters with fewer than 14 data points will be reassigned to larger clusters.

 Here is an example that demonstrates the effect of `minPts`:
 ```Python